yosr-maker/swift/docs/ReferenceGuides/UnderscoredAttributes.md

 including one called `Send`,
 which inspired the design of `Sendable`.

+## `@_nodoc`

+Indicates that a declaration should not be included in symbol graphs.
+Symbols marked with this attribute are treated as if they were given an underscored name, meaning they are still included in a symbol graph with a "minimum access level" of `internal` or lower.

 ## `@_nonEphemeral`

 Marks a function parameter that cannot accept a temporary pointer produced from